loopydoopysnoopy/c1-mini/README.md

 Identify an admin phone number to authorize join requests and add this `APPROVAL_NUMBER` to your `.env` file.
 The admin number does not need to be in a Silent Authentication Territory.

+- See `messages.js` and demo video for Join procedure details and expected message formats
+- Newly approved numbers are pushed to both the current allowed_numbers variable and the JSON to retain permissions when the app restarts

 ### Environment Variables
 All other project configurations currently exist as environment variables.
 Some Solana network settings are already populated in the .env_template file.